Nearly Optimal Latent State Decoding in Block MDPs: Proof of Theorem -- Fundamental Lower Bound of Latent State Decoding

 from which the result follows. \end{proof}

 {\bf The rate (or divergence) function and its connection to the log-likelihood ratio.} We first introduce the following divergence or rate function:

-where $m_\pi^{\Psi,(t)}(s, a)$ denotes the expected proportion of rounds spent in (latent state, action) pair $(s,a)$ under policy $\pi$ and model $\Psi$, in the $t$-th episode:
+where $m_\rho^{\Psi,(t)}(s, a)$ denotes the expected proportion of rounds spent in (latent state, action) pair $(s,a)$ under policy $\rho$ and model $\Psi$, in the $t$-th episode:

-Note that since the behavior policy is not changing from one episode to the other, $m_\pi^{\Psi,(t)}(s, a)$ and hence $I^{(t)}_j(x; c, \Phi)$ do not depend on $t$.
-However, we keep separating the different episodes, so that the analysis will remain valid under adaptive exploration policies.
+Note that since the behavior policy is not changing from one episode to the other, $m_\rho^{\Psi,(t)}(s, a)$ and hence $I^{(t)}_j(x; c, \Phi)$ do not depend on $t$.
+However, we keep separating the different episodes, so that the analysis will remain valid under adaptive behavior policies; see Appendix \ref{app:adaptive} for more detailed discussions.